-Same day solutions for pain relief, toothaches, and extractions
+Same-day solutions for pain relief, toothaches, and extractions

-There are a variety of reasons why an individual may be in need of an emergency dentist.
-No matter the time of day, you can be minding your own business and then out of nowhere it happens.
+There are a variety of reasons an individual might need the services of an emergency dentist.
+No matter the time of day, you can be minding your own business and out of nowhere it happens.

-- 2100 Ross Ave, Suite 960 Dallas, Tx 75201
+- 2100 Ross Avenue, Suite 960, Dallas TX 75201

 Why Choose Us?

 Here Are a Couple of Reasons Why Patients Choose Us